Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: PROBLEM FORMULATION

-with $\mathcal{S}[\pi]$ defining the \mgs resulting from replacing ? with $\pi$ in $\mathcal S$.
+with $\mathcal{S}[\pi]$ defining the \mgs resulting from replacing ? with $\pi$ in $\mathcal S$, i.e., $\mathcal{S}[\pi]$ follows the behavior determined by $\pi$.
 The regret is thus the maximal difference between the loss suffered by the optimal controller and the loss of the controller computed by our policy $\pi$ maximized over all contexts.
 Our goal is to \emph{minimize} this regret.
+Note that we consider a quantitative notion of safety defined in terms of the probability of violating a safety specification.
+Minimizing regret means targeting a monitor that minimizes this probability to closely match that of the optimal one.

-In the next section, we present an algorithm that learns a monitoring policy with bounds on this regret (\Cref{theorem:theorem1}).
+In the next section, we present an algorithm that learns a monitoring policy with bounds on this regret.